Myanmar English: Socialist era (1962–1988)

+However, these reforms were frequently disrupted by political unrest and closures of educational institutions.

+Military occupation (1988–2007)

+In 1988, after the military takeover following the 8888 Uprising, the country was renamed the Republic of the Union of Myanmar.
+A shift toward a market economy, increased foreign trade, tourism, and digital communication reignited interest in English.

-In 1965, Burmese replaced English as the medium of instruction at the university level, with the passing of the New University Education Law the previous year.
-English language education was reintroduced in 1982.
-Currently, English is taught from Standard 0 (kindergarten), as a second language.
-Since 1991, in the 9th and 10th Standards, English and Burmese have both been used as the medium of instruction, particularly in science and math subjects, which use English language textbooks.
-Because of this, many Burmese are better able to communicate in written English than in spoken English, due to emphasis placed on writing and reading.
+Since 1991, English and Burmese have both been used as the medium of instruction in the 9th and 10th Standards, particularly in science and math subjects, which use English-language textbooks.
+Because of this, many Burmese are better able to communicate in written English than in spoken English, due to the emphasis placed on writing and reading.

+Small private language schools emerged in urban centers, and the Institute of Foreign Languages was upgraded to the University of Foreign Languages (UFL), offering English and other language degrees.
+Due to widespread university closures (1988–2000), many students turned to distance education or private institutions, and some studied abroad.

+Efforts to improve English instruction included intra-department teacher training, one-year postgraduate diplomas in ELT, and the introduction of PhD programs in English at Yangon and Mandalay Universities from 2002.
+Despite these efforts, English instruction in Myanmar remained teacher-centered, with an emphasis on grammatical accuracy over communicative fluency.
+Listening and speaking skills were often neglected in classrooms.

 Characteristics

 Orthography

 The preferred system of spelling is based on that of the British, although American English spellings have become increasingly popular.
 Because Adoniram Judson, an American, created the first Burmese-English dictionary, many American English spellings are common (e.g. color, check, encyclopedia).
 The ⟨-ize⟩ spelling is more commonly used than the ⟨-ise⟩ spelling.